 Berlin is Germany‘s capital and the perfect destination for anyone wanting to learn about the countries history, see national landmarks, visit museums, or those that just want to go for a good party.
-In this quick guide, you will find the basics to help you on your visit, including getting around, some suggestions of things to see and do, eating and drinking, places to stay and other general tips.
+In this quick guide to visitin Berlin, you’ll find the basics to help you on your visit, including getting around, suggestions of things to see and do, eating and drinking, places to stay and other general tips.

 What to See and Do